brunopedrazza/my-mcp-servers/README.md

 A collection of custom MCP (Model Context Protocol) servers providing various services including calendar management and weather information.

+For more information about building MCP servers, see the [official MCP documentation](https://modelcontextprotocol.io/quickstart/server).

 ## Features

 - **Calendar Service**: Integration with Google Calendar API for event management